Eastridge: Eastridge Murals

 As part of the major renovation of Eastridge in 2017, the four Eastridge Murals were commissioned, which constitute the world's largest murals on a shopping center.
 The four murals cover a total of 20,000 square feet of artwork and carried out by four different artists: Aaron de la Cruz, Brendan Monroe, CYRCLE, and Lila Gemellos.

 Location

 Eastridge is located in the Evergreen district of East San Jose.
 It is bound on the east by the Capitol Expressway.
 Nearby landmarks include Lake Cunningham and Raging Waters San Jose.

 Reid-Hillview Airport is located north of Eastridge, across Tully Road.

 Transportation

 The Santa Clara Valley Transportation Authority (VTA) operates the Eastridge Transit Center on the northeast edge of the mall along Capitol Expressway.

-Popular culture
+In popular culture

 A scene from Robert Redford's The Candidate (1972) was filmed at Eastridge.

 Several scenes of Logan's Run (1976) were filmed at Eastridge.